bigBagBoogy/FestivalIdleGame/bigBagBoogy.md

 2. open the frontend and
    Click the “Go Live” button at the bottom-right-hand corner of VSCode to start a server on port 5500.
 This will also often prompt your browser to open a new window/tab that loads your index.html file.
-   If the browser doen't open then go to [a link]http://127.0.0.1:5500/
+   If the browser doen't open then go to [a link]http://127.0.0.1:5500/ !!!
+You might not be connected to your website (local frontend) with the right account --check this in the browser console.
+You need to be connected to the Anvil account with funds in it.

 3. You can play around with the website functionality including funding, and withdrawing.
 The balance is logged into the console, so to see that, press cmd/ctrl + shift + i and then press the balance button.